top of page

 • Encourage your child to dress and put on their shoes and coats independently.

-• Encourage your child to manage their own personal hygiene after using the toilet such as teaching your
+• Encourage your child to manage their own personal hygiene after using the toilet such as teaching your child to wipe their own bottom and hand washing.

 • Talk about starting school together BUT don’t refer to it as starting ‘BIG’ school as this can prove intimidating.
 Instead use the schools name or refer to it by the colour of its uniform.